 Isamu Akasak, Hiroshi Amano and Shuji Nakamura developed the blue light-emitting diode which led to the development of LED bulbs.

 The bulbs changed the way we use lighting by offering a longer-lasting and more efficient alternatives to the incandescent bulbs created by Thomas Edison.
-LEDs are growing increasingly popular and are used in more places.
+LED light bulbs are growing increasingly popular and are used in more places.